Joe-Davis-Blockly/blockly/docs/guides/contribute/core/building.md

 # Build scripts

+:::warning
-Caution: Unless you are modifying the Blockly source code directly, you probably don't need to build Blockly run any of the scripts documented below yourself.
+Unless you are modifying the Blockly source code directly, you probably don't need to build Blockly run any of the scripts documented below yourself.
 Instead, follow the instructions in [the "Get the Code" section](../../get-started/web#get_the_code) of the [Get Started](